Simon-Richelle/Telco-churn-prediction/README.md

 * (3) Experiment different ML algorithm with sickit-learn

 In order to use in GCP :
-* if using the .csv file from GitHub, just run the data
+* if using the .csv file from GitHub, just run the "Data-Exploration.ipynb"
 * if the .csv file is in GCS, run "IMPORT_ORIGINAL_DATA_FROM_GCS" and edit <> Note : we could also retrieve directly from the web if data is subject to change